mparno/fenics-web/source/doc/programmers-reference/cpp/la/STLMatrix.rst

         * :cpp:class:`GenericMatrix`

-    Simple implementation of a GenericMatrix for experimenting with new assembly.
-Not sure this will be used later but it might be useful.
+    Simple STL-based implementation of the GenericMatrix interface.
+    The sparse matrix is stored as a pair of std::vector of std::vector, one for the columns and one for the values.

+    Historically, this class has undergone a number of different incarnations, based on various combinations of std::vector, std::set and std::map.
+The current implementation has proven to be the fastest.

     .. cpp:function:: STLMatrix()